 Mountain Hares feed on grasses, herbs, twigs, and bark, but their primary food source is heather blooms, giving them a sweet taste throughout the season.

-The mountain hare has long legs, making them excellent jumpers; they can easily reach distances up to 3 meters!
+The mountain hare has long legs, making it an excellent jumper.
+It can easily reach distances up to 3 meters!

 5. Abyssinian Hare